 - Weaknesses need to be lessened, remedied, or removed.

 - Opportunities need to be prioritized, planned, and put into action as soon as possible.

 - Threats need to be minimized, countered, or neutralized.

 Like Chess, S.W.O.T. is a game of strategy.
 You must look at the entire board, plan ahead, and then plan ahead further to beat the competition.
 How can you use a strength to help minimize a threat?
 Will an opportunity you pursue open you up to new threats?

 Think of this brainstorming session as a peak into your future.
 How well you prioritize and how creatively you plan can mean the difference between six or seven figures…between status quo and expansion…between taking out a loan or paying one off.

 It’s a New Year’s Resolution roadmap for your business.
 Now let’s get going!

-What are you most looking forward to in your business for 2022?
+What are you most looking forward to in your business?